Australian residential architectural styles: International style

 The Rose Seidler House built by Harry Seidler for his parents between 1948 and 1950 in Sydney incorporated Modernist features of open planning, a minimal colour scheme, and labour saving devices that were new to Australia at the time.
 The house won the Sir John Sulman Medal in 1951 and is today preserved as a museum as a very influential house.

-After the second World War, architects in Australia were influenced by the development of the International style of architecture.
+After World War II, architects in Australia were influenced by the development of the International style of architecture.
 Some regional variations developed.
 In Melbourne, Robin Boyd and Roy Grounds articulated a Melbourne interpretation of the modern style.
 Boyd's book Victorian Modern (1947) traced the history of architecture in the state of Victoria and described a style of architecture that he hoped would be a response to local surroundings as well as the popular international style.
 In particular he nominated the work of Roy Grounds and in some outer suburban bush houses of the 1930s as being the early stages of such a style.
 Grounds and Boyd later worked in partnership.

 The houses were typically narrow, linear, and single storey with a low pitched gable roof.
 They had exposed rafters and wide eaves.
 Walls were generally bagged or painted brick and windows were large areas of glass with regularly spaced timber mullions.